Baxi-codes/FianchettoAD/README.md

 ## Contact

-For any questions or support, please reach out to our team at [baxidhairya2312@gmail.com].
+For any questions or support, please reach out to me at [baxidhairya2312@gmail.com].

 Happy Coding with FianchettoAD!